rhysd/grapefruit_juice/README.md

 #What is gfj?

-gfj is abbreviation of Grape Fruit Juice, which is one of my favorite fruits.
+gfj is an abbreviation of GrapeFruit Juice which I love the most in fruits.

 #LICENSE